 Although we know American Bullfrogs are widespread in our county, we don’t have documentation of exactly where they are, and maybe more importantly, where they are not.
 Whatcom County is the only place in Washington State where Green Frogs have become well established.
 The Washington State Department of Fish and Wildlife has no real documentation of their presence and extent.
 It is important that this species be documented to see how it affects our native species and if control is necessary.
 We hope that we can use Citizen Scientists to expand that data on these species and you can help!

-This summer, WCAMP will be conducting call surveys for American Bullfrogs and Green Frogs from July through August!
+This summer, WCAMP is conducting call surveys for American Bullfrogs and Green Frogs from mid June through August!
 We have various sound clips of Bullfrog and Green Frog calls set up to listen to so you can get to know their calls, as well as to test out your identification skills.

-We’ve identified some areas and routes throughout Whatcom County to conduct call surveys.
-Each route or area has several survey points accessible from the road or by trail to conduct these surveys.
-At each survey site, wait 5 minutes before surveying for 5 minutes.
-Any disturbances made by approaching footsteps can disrupt breeding activity.
-The 5 minute waiting period gives the frogs time to resume their normal activities.
-Each site should be visited up to 3 times throughout the season, similar to the egg mass surveys.
+We would like you to visit your survey sites up to 3 times throughout the season, similar to the egg mass surveys.
 Once both Green Frog and American Bullfrog presence is detected at a survey site, the survey for that site is complete!
-Surveys can be conducted any time, but breeding activities have been known to be higher after sunset.
+Surveys can be conducted any time, but the frogs call more actively after sunset.
 More specific instructions on conducting call surveys are provided below.

-If you’d like to take part in WCAMP’s call surveys this summer, the resources below will prepare and provide you with the materials necessary to conduct surveys.
+The resources below will prepare and provide you with the information necessary to conduct surveys.
+You too can be a master frog surveyor!

 How to identify calls?
 Learn to identify the different calls made by American Bullfrogs and Green Frogs through various sound clips and videos.